 This research therefore sought to understand the contributions of Compassion International in poverty reduction.
-The study focused at the work of the NGO at household level in Mukono District.
+The study focused at the work of the NGO at household level in Kisoro District.
 The district is in the remotest area in South Western Uganda.
-The Uganda Population and Housing Census (2002) estimated Mukono District population at 274,800 by 2010.
+It was originally part of Kigezi district, then became part of South Kigezi, later became part of Kabale District until when it was curved out as a separate district in 1991.
+It has one county and three constituencies with fourteen Lower Local Governments called sub-counties.
+The Uganda Population and Housing Census (2002) estimated Kisoro District population at 274,800 by 2010.
 There has been an increase in the population densities from 275 to 324 persons per square kilometer from 1991 to 2002 respectively.
+The district is endowed with Mt Muhabura, a volcanic mountain that erupted centuries ago and burried most of the fertile agricultural land in the district.